MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-prep.md

 > [!CAUTION]
 > Any modifications to the "Skype" user account are not supported by Microsoft and will prevent your Teams Rooms on Windows device from functioning correctly.

-Teams Rooms on Windows includes a local account named "Skype" which is passwordless.
+Teams Rooms on Windows include a local account named "Skype" which is passwordless.
 This account is used to sign in to Windows to launch the Teams Rooms app.
 For more information on how the "Skype" user is security, review [Microsoft Teams Rooms security](security.md).

 ### Machine Account